djbrieck/brieckspro/content/posts/how-to-make-link-qrcode-using-qrtool/index.md

 ---
-title: "How to make a link Qrcode Using Qrtool"
+title: "How to make a link QR code using qrtool"
 date: 2026-08-03T15:02:50-07:00
 draft: true
 ---

 ## Backstory
 I started using [QR code](https://en.wikipedia.org/wiki/QR_code) scanning tools on [Linux Mint](https://linuxmint.com/) 21.3 and found a utility [Qtqr - QR Tools - Launchpad](https://launchpad.net/qr-tools).
 However, Qtqr is no longer supported or developed since 2023.
 So when trying other operating systems like [NixOS](https://nixos.org/).
-I found there was very slim pickings for generating QR tools in a basic gui like the one Qtqr provided.
+I found there was very slim pickings for generating QR tools in a basic gui like the one Qtqr provided, which was usable but looked like it was from the [Windows 98](https://en.wikipedia.org/wiki/Windows_98) era.

 ## Solution qrtool